Using the Art, Archaeology and Ancient World Library

 Admission

 • To use the Art, Archaeology and Ancient World Library, you must have a valid University or Bodleian Reader card.
-Readers must bring their card on all visits to the library.
+Please bring your card with you every time you visit the library.

-• If you are a registered reader, present your University or Bodleian Reader card to the card reader device and wait for the doors to open automatically.
+• If you are a registered reader, present your University or Bodleian Reader card at the card access point to the left of the entrance and wait for the doors to open automatically.

 • If you do not have a Bodleian Reader card, find out more about how to apply to join the Bodleian Libraries

-• If you are a visitor, or there is a problem with your card, please use the buzzer/intercom to contact the Lodge/Reception.
+• If you are a visitor, or there is a problem with your card, please use the buzzer/intercom at the card access point to contact the lodge/issue desk.

 Rules and regulations